diegoferigo/ign-gazebo/tutorials/migrating_ardupilot_plugin.md

 from and write to, as they represent the system's API.
 As present it's easy for a user to create and interact with a component that no system actually uses.

-We also clone the `const sdf::Element` that we're passed so that we can call non-`const` methods on it:
+We also clone the `const sdf::Element` that we've passed so that we can call non-`const` methods on it:

 ```cpp